An Atom

 The Energy Side of the Story

 Electron gain isn't just a headcount exercise.
+Sometimes it's released.
 Energy is involved.
-Sometimes it's released.
 Sometimes it's required.

 Halogens — fluorine, chlorine, bromine, iodine — want* that extra electron.
-Here's the thing — their outer shells are one electron short of a stable octet.
-Day to day, when they grab one, energy releases.
-Consider this: often quite a bit.
-On top of that, chlorine's electron affinity is 349 kJ/mol.
+When they grab one, energy releases.
+Their outer shells are one electron short of a stable octet.
+Chlorine's electron affinity is 349 kJ/mol.
+Often quite a bit.
 That's not trivial.
 It means the chloride anion is more stable than the neutral atom plus a free electron.

 Other elements?
+Forcing an electron onto argon takes energy — it's endothermic.
 Noble gases have full shells already.
-Forcing an electron onto argon takes energy — it's endothermic.
-Even so, not so much.
+Not so much.
 The resulting anion is unstable and won't stick around.

 Metals generally lose* electrons to form cations.
+But some, under the right conditions, can form anions too.
 Sodium anions (Na⁻) exist in certain exotic compounds called alkalides.
-But some, under the right conditions, can form anions too.
-Worth adding: they're not something you'll encounter in a typical lab, but they prove the rule: any atom can gain an electron.
+They're not something you'll encounter in a typical lab, but they prove the rule: any atom can gain an electron.
 Whether it wants* to is a different question.

 Why It Matters / Why People Care